Pedro Romo (actor)

-Pedro Romo is a Mexican prolific actor and comedian (born June 17, 1957).
+Pedro Romo (born 17 June 1957) is a Mexican actor and comedian.
 He is known mostly for his roles as Don Filemon in the sitcom Skimo, and Pedro in the La risa en vacaciones film series.

 Filmography

 Television work

 Romo has starred and guest starred in many sitcoms such as Skimo, Vecinos and Yo amo a Juan Querendón, and dramas such as Abrázame muy fuerte and Por tu Amor just to name a few.